Lend us a hand! There are lots of ways you can help.

 Volunteers are the strength of the D&L, doing everything from maintaining the trails to greeting visitors at the Canal Museum.
 Volunteers help us define our community-based mission while allowing them to showcase their talents.
 Our dedicated volunteers are an essential part in the D&L accomplishments and completion of projects to preserve our local history, which would otherwise not be possible.

-- Trail Tenders & Trail Patrol: Participate in keeping the 165-mile D&L Trail maintained and safe.
-Trail Tenders maintain the D&L Trail through clean-ups, brush and branch removal and other trail activities through public events April through November.
-Trail Patrol volunteers serve as ambassadors for the trail.
-Volunteers patrol the trail on bicycle or foot at least twice a month April through October in all five counties, answering visitors’ questions and reporting back about fallen trees, erosion, and trail maintenance issues.
+- Trail Patrol: Participate in keeping the over 165-mile D&L Trail safe.
+Volunteers serve as the “eyes and ears” of the trail.
+Volunteers patrol the trail on bicycle or by foot at least twice a month April through October in all five counties, answering visitors’ questions and reporting back about fallen trees, erosion, and trail maintenance issues.

 - Gardeners: The National Canal Museum is seeking volunteers with green thumbs to help plant and maintain gardens and planters throughout Hugh Moore Park in Easton (April-October).
 Hours are flexible based on the volunteers’ availability.
 All tools and materials are provided.

 For more information and questions, please contact our Communications Coordinator by email at [email protected].